ktor-doc-jp/ktor-doc-jp/pages/features/compression.md

 ### Configuration

-When configuration block is omitted, the default configuration is used.
+When the configuration block is omitted, the default configuration is used.
 It includes the following encoders:

  * gzip